 Facebook Ad Sizes

-For images and video ads: The headline should be 40 characters,30 characters for the link description, and have 125 characters for the body text.
+- For images and video ads: The headline should be 40 characters,30 characters for the link description, and 125 characters for the body text.

 How Much Do Facebook Ads Cost?

 Facebook charges ads according to the result achieved, i.e., clicks, impressions, conversions, etc. So dependent on your budget, you can choose a plan that suits your business best (the bidding model).
-Plus, Facebook already forecasts the foreseeable ad reach; thereby, you have a picture of what to expect with your ads.
+Plus, Facebook already forecasts the foreseeable ad reach.
+As a result, you have a picture of what to expect with your ads.
 The cost of each advert is determined by the timing, placement, relevance, and bidding strategy in use.

-The pricing is as below in 2021, on average:
+The pricing is as below in 2021, on average cost per:

 Just like the parent company Facebook, Instagram ads can be a great addition to your marketing campaigns.
-Using Instagram, an advertiser can reach the thousands of users that may need your product.
-Today you can launch your campaign on Instagram and get the doses of impressions, likes, or the call to action you want using Instagram ads manager.
-When used together with Facebook, the results are phenomenal.
+Using Instagram, for example, an advertiser can reach thousands of users that may need your product.
+Today you can launch your campaign on Instagram and get the doses of impressions, likes, or the call to action you want using the Instagram ads manager.
+Additionally, when used together with Facebook, the results are phenomenal.

 Instagram, unlike Facebook, is a visual media channel.
 Here you will use images and videos to convey messages to your audience.
 The easiest ad on Instagram is promoting posts that you have already run.
-Your post can reach more people.
-According to Statista, Instagram has over 800 million active users-eight a fold increase in ten years.
+During this, your post can reach more people.
+According to Statista, Instagram has over 800 million active users – an eightfold increase in ten years.
 Reports from Instagram show that 68% of people say they got information on a product on Instagram, while a whopping 73% take action after seeing an inspiring post.